TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 let you define the string length the validator should use to check against the incoming value.

-For example, a validator that checks, whether the passed string is a valid email address, looks like this:
+For example, a validator that checks whether the passed string is a valid email address, looks like this:

 ::